alperencivelek/DigitGuesser/README.md

 # DigitGuesser
-Digit Guesser with Deep Learning/n
+Digit Guesser with Deep Learning

 You can download the drive link with libraries